An Epistemic Strategy Logic: Model Checking

-Note that, by the definition of the transition system and the observation function, the value of $\nxt c$ at a state where $t_i$ holds encodes whether the strategy selects $a_0$ or $a_1$ on observation $i=0\ldots N-1$.
+Note that, by the definition of the transition system, the value of $\nxt c$ at a state where $t_i$ holds encodes whether the strategy selects $a_0$ or $a_1$ on observation $i=0\ldots N-1$.
+Note also that since all states of the form $(t_i,j)$ are initial, for every strategy $\alpha$, the value of $\alpha(t_i,j)$ is represented in this way at some point of some run.
 We may now check that the transitions of the TM are correctly computed along the run by means of the following formula $\phi_{trans}$:

 Intuitively, here $x$ captures the number encoded at the cell containing the symbol $b$, and the $\until$ operator is used to find the next occurrence in the run of this number.
 The occurrences of $\phi_{max}$ ensure that the three positions considered in the formula do not span across a boundary between two configurations.
+In Figure~\ref{fig:EXPSPACE}, the bottom part represents a strategy $\alpha$ of agent 1 encoded in some global state $x$.
+The behaviour of this strategy at the $t$-state runs represents a number, using the statement $\lid{\sigma(1)}{x}$ in the formula $\phi_{num}$.
+The formula $\phi_{num}$ is used to assert that this representation of a binary number in $\alpha$ encodes the counter values at a position in a run.
+Asserting that two positions have the same counter number by this device allows us to check the yields relation at corresponding positions in the run representation of a computation of the Turing machine.

-To express that the machine accepts we just need to assert that the accepting state is reached; this is done by the formula $\phi_{accept} = \diamond q_f$.
+To express that the machine accepts we just need to assert that the accepting state is reached; this is done by the formula $\phi_{accept} = \Diamond \bigvee_{a\in A_T}(a,q_f)$.